 Dusty was on a roller coaster of success, and from 1963 to 1969 she made the UK chart seventeen times, scoring Ten Top ten singles, including "Wishin' and Hopin'" (#6 in America), and her biggest hit, "You Don't Have To Say You Love Me" which hit the number one spot in 1966, (#4 in the USA) and remained on the UK chart for thirteen weeks.
 However, the heavy touring and publicity appearances necessary for this level of success were taking a toll on her health, producing bouts of laryngitis that followed Dusty at times of stress throughout her career.
 She was a big fan of Motown-type songs and was one of only a few White singers who could successfully replicate such tunes.
 She paid close attention to which ones she would agree to record and which she would not, which set her apart from rivals such as Sandie Shaw and Cilla Black in the UK.
 This ability to choose the right songs contributed a great deal to her success in the recording industry.
 More hits followed throughout the mid-'60s like "All I See Is You" (US #20 in 1966), "I'll Try Anything" (US #40 in 1967) and "The Look Of Love" (US #22 in 1967).
 Until the late '60s, Dusty had recorded for the Phillips label, but in 1969 she collaborated with Jerry Wexler at Atlantic Records to record the album that many regard as her best, "Dusty in Memphis".
 It included still another America Top Ten song, "Son-Of-A Preacher Man".
 She followed that up with two more Billboard Top 40 hits that year with "The Windmills Of Your Mind" (#31) and "A Brand New Me" (#24).

 In 1972 Dusty moved to Los Angeles.
-She recorded her album "Cameo" in 1973 then backed off from recording for a few years, save for some back-up work with Anne Murray.
+She recorded her album "Cameo" in 1973, then stayed away from recording for a few years, save for some back-up work with Anne Murray.
 Her records were not selling as well as they had in the '60s, and Dusty began to get involved in animal welfare causes.
 K-Tel compiled an album called "The Very Best Of Dusty Springfield" in the early '80s that was a good representation of her music.
 Her long-awaited return came in 1978 with "It Begins Again" and in 1982 with "Whiteheat", but neither album sold very well.
 Another attempt, backed by London nightclub owner Peter Stringfellow in 1986, met with similar results.
-But a song she did in 1987 with the British act The Pet Shop Boys, Neil Tennant and Chris Lowe, "What Have I Done To Deserve This?" was a smashing success and brought her all the way to #2 on the Billboard Hot 100.
+But a song she did in 1987 with the British duo The Pet Shop Boys, Neil Tennant and Chris Lowe, "What Have I Done To Deserve This?", was a smashing success and brought her all the way to #2 on the Billboard Hot 100.
 She sounded as good on this one as she did on anything she ever recorded.
 Dusty returned to England permanently in 1987.

 She appeared to have beaten the cancer a year later, but there was a re-occurrence in 1996 and her health deteriorated.
 Dusty Springfield died on March 2nd, 1999 just eleven days before she was scheduled for induction into the Rock And Roll Hall of Fame.
 A biography by Lucy O'Brien titled simply Dusty hit the book stores in April, 1999.
 Later the same year she was awarded the Order Of The British Empire.
 Perhaps one the greatest compliments paid to Dusty Springfield came from her agent, Paul Fenn, shortly after her death.
 "She was one of the icons of the music industry," Fenn said.
 "She was one of the most talented female singers of this century."
 Dusty was placed among the Top 25 female Rock artists of all time by the readers of Mojo magazine in 1999 and by a panel of artists for VH1 TV in 2007.
 In 2008, Dusty was ranked at #35 on Rolling Stone's 100 Greatest Singers of All Time.
 Various films and stage musicals continue to commemorate her.
 We have lost the singer, but the music will live forever.